-While the media is still prattling on about how President Trump is somehow responsible for El Paso, simply because the alleged shooter used some similar language in his manifesto, there has been another attack at an ICE facility.
+While the media is still prattling on about how President Trump is somehow responsible for El Paso because the alleged shooter used some similar language regarding immigrants in his manifesto, there has been another attack at an ICE facility.
 This time, an armed individual fired two shots at ICE offices in San Antonio.

 San Antonio police are questioning a man who is suspected of shooting at downtown office building occupied by Immigration and Customs Enforcement, according to local CBS affiliate KSAT.

 Police responded to reports of gun shots around 3a.m.
 Tuesday morning.
 The suspect fired at the building from across the street, damaging several windows, according to police.

 No one was harmed in the incident but police are investigating whether the shooter intentionally targeted the ICE office, which is on the 14th floor of the high rise building.
 The suspect was taken into custody shortly after the shooting just blocks away from the office building.

 Of course, this is just a month after another attack against an ICE facility in Washington state.

 Now, this isn’t the most lethal attack possible.
 After all, I highly doubt the offices were bustling with people at three in the morning.
 However, that doesn’t mean there wasn’t anyone there.

 Right now, police are trying to determine whether the facility was the actual target or not.
 While it’s likely that it was, this is called “being thorough,” and I can respect that.